Bill of Costs Guidelines

 Compensation of Interpreters

 Costs not obviously fitting under one of the above categories may be claimed here.
-Some costs not allowable are normal office overhead, computerized legal research, long distance and fax charges, postage, overnight delivery charges, and investigators.
+Some costs not allowable are normal office overhead, computerized legal research, long distance and fax charges, postage, overnight delivery charges.